oiler/notes/slack.md

 Here's a visualization for how your team could be organized.
 Work is done in project channels.
 Team channels are public facing and welcoming for outsiders.
 ![Slack Channel Viz](https://raw.githubusercontent.com/oiler/notes/master/assets/slack-viz-v1.png)

+For simplicity of this visual, accept that all of your team (named "pizza") works on all projects together.
+That's never how things work in reality, but it makes this visual easier to understand if we suspend disbelief on this point.
+Here's how to read this visual:

+* salad team member #4 is working with your team on project 1
+* sushi team member #3 needs to ask your team question
+* sandwich team member #1 is a stakeholder on project 2
+* all are free to join at will in general purpose channels
+* no one is in the cats channel

 ## Direct Messages
 * Be respectful for the number of messages you send in DMs.
 Group thoughts together.
 Assume the person you are writing is in the middle of screensharing to a large audience, and they forgot to mute or turn off notifications.
 * For example: